 - The unemployment rate in Sumter County where the District is located was 4.3 percent in September 2018 which is a decrease from a rate of 4.7 percent a year ago.
 The State's average unemployment rate is 3.5 percent and is below the national average rate of 3.7 percent. - Inflationary trends in the area are comparable to national indices.
-The national Consumer Price Index (CPI) annual change for all urban consumers changed from changed from 2.23 percent in September 2017 to 2.28 percent in September 2018.
+The national Consumer Price Index (CPI) annual change for all urban consumers changed from 2.23 percent in September 2017 to 2.28 percent in September 2018.

-These factors were considered in preparing the Districts' budget for the 2019 Fiscal Year.
-Total annual revenues are projected to increase by \$17,164 in the Fiscal Year 2019 General Fund budget compared to the final Fiscal Year 2018 budget.
-This increase can be seen in investment income.
-Total Fiscal Year 2019 General Fund expenditures are projected to decrease by \$405,582 compared to the Fiscal Year 2018 final budget, primarily due to a reduction in the transfer to the General Repair and Replacement and Other Road funds.
+These factors were considered in preparing the District's budget for the 2019 Fiscal Year.
+In Fiscal Year 2019, the Board voted to make no changes to the annual maintenance assessment.
+General fund revenues are expected to increase by \$22,249, primarily due to an increase in investment income.
+Total Fiscal Year 2019 General Fund expenditures are projected to increase by \$12,945 compared to the Fiscal Year 2018 final budget, mainly in project wide fees.